-Introducing…Alex Burdett as the June 2023 FCIL-SIS Member of the Month
+Introducing…Dean Deane as the May 2024 FCIL-SIS Member of the Month

 1. Where did you grow up?